nsg-ethz/p4-learning/exercises/06-Heavy_Hitter_Detector/README.md

     4. Check if the two values you read from the register are bigger than a `THRESHOLD` of 1000.
     If so, drop the packet, otherwise `apply` the `ipv4` forwarding table.

 9. In this exercise we modify a packet's field for the first time (remember we have to subtract 1 to the ip.ttl field).
-When doing so, the `ipv4` checksum field need to be updated otherwise other network devices (or receiving hosts) might drop the packet.
-To do that, the [`v1model`](https://github.com/p4lang/p4c/blob/master/p4include/v1model.p4#L180) provides an `extern` function that can be called inside the `MyComputeChecksum` control to update checksum fields.
+When doing so, the `ipv4` checksum field needs to be updated otherwise other network devices (or receiving hosts) might drop the packet.
+To do that, the [`v1model`](https://github.com/p4lang/p4c/blob/master/p4include/v1model.p4#L450) provides an `extern` function that can be called inside the `MyComputeChecksum` control to update checksum fields.
 Update the `hdr.ipv4.hdrChecksum` field hashing all the `ipv4` fields keeping the same order they are declared in the
 `ipv4` and excluding the `hdrChecksum` field, since its what we are computing here.